dmccreary/circuits/docs/about.md

 ### 1. Universal Access

-All teachers and students have access to LLM tools like ChatGPT so they can quickly customize a lesson, a simulation or a diagram.
+All teachers and students should have access to LLM tools like ChatGPT or Llama so they can quickly customize a lesson, a simulation or a diagram.
+Our goal is to make it easy for all stakeholders to leverage even small LLMs that run on local commodity GPUs.

+We also provide suggestions on leveraging small models that have been optimized to run on older GPUs with as little as 12GB RAM.
+A good example of this is creating embeddings using [Ollama Embeddings](https://ollama.com/blog/embedding-models) that run in under 1 GB of RAM.

+The trick to making smaller models work well is to provide ultra-high quality prompts that traverse graphs to include the appropriate contextual knowledge in the prompts.
+We call this approach [The GraphRAG Approach]

 ### 2. Prompt Engineering